 The RIDEM - Division of Agriculture website has the statute and rules of the Agricultural Land Preservation Commission and applications for protecting farmland through the state program.

 Natural Resource Conservation Service (NRCS)

-Environmental Quality Incentive Program (EQIP) - NRCS can provide conservation planning and financial and technical assistance to non-profit land trusts, other organizations and individuals that own farmland or forestland to help prevent soil erosion, enhance woodlands, control invasive plant species, improve water quality, and address other resource concerns.
+Environmental Quality Incentive Program (EQIP) - NRCS can provide conservation planning and financial and technical assistance to farmers, as well as, non-profit land trust, other private organizations and individuals that own farmland or forestland to in order to address natural resource concerns and deliver environmental benefits such as improved water and air quality, conserved ground and surface water, reduced soil erosion and sedimentation or improved or created wildlife habitat.
+The conservation practices that are installed help prevent soil erosion, enhance woodlands, control invasive plant species, improve water quality, and address other resource concerns.
 Funds are available through the Environmental Quality Incentives Program (EQIP).
 Applications are accepted on a continuous basis throughout the year.